The 10 Biggest Leadership Misconceptions about Leading a Team

 A lot of new leaders fear pushback and that their team members, many who were their colleagues, will reject their leadership.

 So they start leading people by checking in a lot and making sure they are okay.
 It means they are too afraid to make decisions, so their team get confused and frustrated.
-It can even become a self-fulfilling prophecy that people doubt their leadership ability, when they doubt it themselves.
+It can even become a self-fulfilling prophecy that people doubt a new leader's leadership ability, when they doubt it themselves.

 The truth is you need to be true to yourself and not try to fit a mould or be the leader you think others want you to be.
-Believe in your leadership abilities and know that you will know what to do when the situation arises and you will make the right decision.
+Authentic leadership requires knowing your leadership approach, believing in your leadership abilities and knowing that you will know what to do when the situation arises.

 6. Your Manager Has All the Answers